mostlytyped/rethinkdb-addon-lead-page/_posts/2020-08-17-rethinkdb-chat-socketio.md

 bot simply needs to subscribe to changes in the `chats` table and react to them whenever appropriate.

-Our Lorem bot will reply with a random section of the Lorem Ipsum whenever promted with `@lorem`.
+Our Lorem bot will reply with a random section of Lorem Ipsum whenever prompted with `@lorem`.
 The bot subscribes to the `chats` table and scans the beginning of the message.
-If it starts with `@lorem` it will reply with a message in the same room.
+If it starts with `@lorem`, it will reply with a message in the same room.

 ```js
 // lorem-bot.js